FAIRUZ RAHIM – When there is hope, many doors open

 “Feeling loved and encouraged can contribute as a major healing factor.”

 Like clay, Daryl Tan, 30, is malleable and adaptable.
-A HEALing friend at Club HEAL, Daryl learnt to work with clay during the pottery sessions at Club HEAL’s Day Rehabilitation Centre at Marsiling.
+Started as a HEALing friend at Club HEAL, Daryl learnt to work with clay during the pottery sessions at Club HEAL’s Day Rehabilitation Centre at Marsiling.
 It is part of his recovery journey as a person with bipolar disorder for 12 years, having been admitted into hospital for more than five times since he was first diagnosed.
 He had been in High Dependency Unit at the Institute of Mental Health and has had Electro Convulsive Treatment.

 Said Daryl, “Our recovery progress is just like clay.
 We may be broken, damaged and hurt but when we are soaked into water we become reusable clay, our lives might not be the same, and we are not looking to live a life when we were well, but we can create a new life, live a new kind of life.
 Time can even move mountains, and sometimes it may be just time that heals.
 Feeling loved and encouraged can contribute as a major healing factor.